AnthonyHb1/reading-notes/Reading3.md

 Importing
 To import an existing project or directory into Git, follow these steps using the Terminal or Command Line:

-1. Switch to the target project’s directory Example: $ cd test (cd = change directory)
+1. Switch to the target project’s directory Example:$ cd test (cd = change directory)

 2. Use the git init command $ git init